Aston Advanced Manufacturing Hub Local Development Order

 - Use Class B2 General Industry: Use for the carrying out of an industrial process other than one falling in class B1

-The proposed LDO will impose conditions to ensure that it is capable of delivering the objectives for which it is made.
+The LDO imposes conditions to ensure that it is capable of delivering the objectives for which it was made.
 These conditions set out clearly what development is and is not allowed under the LDO.

 You can find a copy of the approved Local Development Order, boundary plan and committee reports below